amilabs/Counterparty-tools/README.md

 # counterparty-tools
-Online tools for work with Counterparty transactions.
-Allows to create, sign and broadcast multisignature transactions with Counterparty Assets or just bitcoins.
+Online tools developed to work with Counterparty transactions.
+Create, sign, and broadcast multisignature transactions with Counterparty Assets or bitcoins.
 Operates with Mainnet and Testnet.